Equivalent Mechanical Models for Sloshing: Linearized pendulum model

 so that the coupled linearized dynamics in Eq.~\eqref{coupllindin} can be rewritten in the form of a second-order linear MIMO system $M\delta \ddot {\bm{x}} + K\delta {\bm{x}} = \delta {\bm{u}}_{ext}$

-Thanks to the specific choice of pendulum angles, the dynamics of $\delta \theta$ and $\delta \phi$ are decoupled, and, therefore, the 3D linearized pendulum motion can be interpreted as the superposition of two planar pendulums.
-It is useful to know that the nominal force and torque applied to the rigid body are
+Thanks to the particular choice of pendulum angular coordinates, the dynamics of $\delta \theta$ and $\delta \phi$ are decoupled.
+As a result, the linearized three-dimensional pendulum dynamics can be interpreted as the superposition of two independent planar pendulums.
+It is convenient to note that the nominal force and torque applied to the rigid body are

 \paragraph{Modal coordinates} Starting from the eight scalar equations of motion in Eq.~\eqref{linmodcomplete}, we can define a new set of degrees of freedom $\eta_\theta$ and $\eta_\phi$, such that